The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 economies, but at the same time has been the engine of progress for some

-emerging and developing economies, China coming first.
-Thus, it is not
+emerging and developing economies, China US

 in the 1980s, when the latter started nervously witnessing a drop in its rate